Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Coconut water tastes significantly sweeter than plain water, and it can be effective for turning your bitter or sour pre-workout taste better.

-Drinking coconut water before a workout has been shown to help people maintain their health and hydration due to the essential nutrients and electrolytes [8].
+According to one of the Cleveland Clinic's articles, Drinking coconut water before a workout has been shown to help people maintain their health and hydration due to the essential nutrients and electrolytes [6].

 Keeping hydrated and healthy can improve one's performance during high-intensity workouts.

-This is a better alternative to flavored beverages and commercialized sports drinks, which contain artificial flavors.
+Based on my observations, I believe this is a better alternative to flavored beverages and commercialized sports drinks, which contain artificial flavors.

 4. Regular, Soy, and Coconut Milk

-Using coconut or soy milk as the base for pre-workout can help improve the bitterness of the product.
+I also concluded, based on our testing phase, that using coconut or soy milk as the base for pre-workout can help improve the bitterness of the product.

 Furthermore, adding milk does not only make your pre-workout taste better, but it also provides minerals, vitamins, and fats to keep your body energized throughout the day.

-Also, milk naturally contains two types of proteins, such as casein and whey, which can help to improve muscle recovery after cardio and strength exercises [9].
+Also, milk naturally contains two types of proteins, such as casein and whey, which can help to improve muscle recovery after cardio and strength exercises.

-Related article: Is Coconut Milk Good for Weight Loss?
+Related Article: Is Coconut Milk Good for Weight Loss

 5. Flavored Water